 The less comfortable models were the mount-style with larger plastic components like the Newppon 180 Rotatable.
 It wasn't particularly bothersome while running, but we noticed the rigid plastic poking our arms during specific exercises and stretching positions.

 Ease of Use

-The Editors' Choice LifeActiv Armband easily takes the cake when it comes to convenience.
-After installing a thin plastic mounting piece to the back of your phone or phone case, you can easily attach it to the band on your arm, and remove it again by flicking the lock switch and twisting the phone.
+The LifeActiv Armband easily takes the cake when it comes to convenience.
+After installing a thin plastic mounting piece to the back of your phone or phone case, you can easily attach it to the band on your arm, and remove it again by clicking the lock switch and twisting the phone.
 Then you can quickly check Strava, switch to your favorite metal playlist, slap your phone back in place, and run off into the sunset.

 Almost all the models we tested employed some form of velcro strap to cinch the armband down and secure it to your arm.
 The Tune Belt is the quickest and easiest to adjust, and most others are close behind.
 The advantage of the velcro strap design is that you can adjust the tightness of the band and easily put it on over a jacket or long sleeve shirt.
 The E-tronic Edge employs a strapless sleeve design that you slide on over your arm.
 It's comfortable but very frustrating to put on over a shirt sleeve.

-The sleeve style armbands are certainly the most stable, holding our phones snugly in place, especially after cranking down on the velcro straps.
+The sleeve-style armbands are certainly the most stable, holding our phones snugly in place, especially after cranking down on the velcro straps.
 These include the Tune Belt Sport, the Lovphone, the Tribe Water Resistant Armband, and the E-tronic Edge.

 — Matt Bento